Buchholtz History, Family Crest & Coats of Arms

-Important Dates for the Buchholtz family
+Early History of the Buchholtz family

 This web page shows only a small excerpt of our Buchholtz research.
 Another 120 words (9 lines of text) covering the year 1803 is included under the topic Early Buchholtz History in all our PDF Extended History products and printed products wherever possible.

 Buchholtz Spelling Variations

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Buchholtz include Bocholtz, Bockoltz, Bokoltz, Bokkoltz, Bocholtz, Bocholts, Bockolts, Bokkolts, Burkholtz, Burkoltz, Burckholtz, Burkoltz, Burgholtz, Burgholtz, Bocoltz, Burkolt, Burkoltz, Burkolts, Bocholz, Buchholtz, Bochholtz, Buchholtz, Bucholz, Bockholt, Bockhold, Bockholdz, Bocholte, Bokholdz, Bochheldt and many more.